CrudeCoconut/dining-hall-ds/README.md

 Future Work
 =============
+Method to count people in vs. out with frame to frame analysis for more accurate popularity tracking.
-Looking for correlations between weather, menu items, and day/time.
+Correlations between weather, menu items, day/time, etc. will be analyzed.
+Eventually the script will update live to a web interface to give an estimated relative popularity and predicted number of people in line.